nkss-dev/atlas/courses/MEPC15.md

 # Objectives

-- To learn and under/stand application of fluid mechanics to generate power
+- To learn and under/stand application of fluid mechanics to generate power.
-- To provide the student the necessary analytical skills to solve and analyze a variety of fluid power related problems
+- To provide the student the necessary analytical skills to solve and analyze a variety of fluid power related problems.
-- To use concepts of momentum principles in order to impart the knowledge of impact of jets, pumps and turbines
+- To use concepts of momentum principles in order to impart the knowledge of impact of jets, pumps and turbines.

 # Content